Protecting Australian innovation for more than 130 years

 Charles and Arthur Collison: pioneers of Australian patent law

-In 1878—the same year Samuel Morse sent the first public telegraph message “What hath God wrought!”—Charles Collison and John Conigrave established a patent agent business in Adelaide.
+In 1878—the same year the telephone (patented in the USA by Alexander Graham Bell in 1876) was first used in Australia —Charles Collison and John Conigrave established a patent agent business in Adelaide.
 Their practice probably included general commercial agency and land broking activities, as patent work alone would not have sustained them at that time.

 Conigrave left the practice in 1889 and Charles was later joined by his son, Arthur.
 Charles was instrumental in developing the first professional body of patent agents, The Australasian Institute of Patent Agents.
 Arthur was an original signatory to its Memorandum and Articles of Association and was later elected to three separate terms as president of the Institute.